cyqian97/LidarY1/README.md

 ls -l
 ```
 to find the correct id, sometimes it does not list the keyboard, at which time one can also try ```cat /proc/bus/input/devices```.
 The variable 'keyboard_file' in 'kitti_player.lauch' should also be modified correspondingly, or one can specify it in the roslaunch command.
-After configuring the keyboard access, we then run ```roslaunch kitti_ros kitti_player.launch```.
+After configuring the keyboard access, we then run ```roslaunch kitti_ros kitti_player.launch keyboard_file:="/dev/input/event3" ```.
 In this terminal, one can use the keyboard to control the how the data is played.
 Right arrow key plays the next frame and space key starts continuous playing.

 ## Fix errors (already updated in the forked repositories)
 Because of the current pcl 1.10 requirs c++14 and above, we need to change all